stanX19/c_piscine_tester/README.md

 This C++ tool tests C files for assignments in the C piscine.
 It runs test cases involving processes such as running norme check, generating temporary files, compiling, and using command-line arguments (argv), to produce reliable results.

-### Disclaimer

-Beta version: Use at your own risk.
+### Beta version: Use at your own risk.

-The test results are not guaranteed to be accurate.
-Test cases may sometimes be stricter or less strict than the moulinette.
+DO NOT blindly follow the tester.
+Test cases may sometimes be stricter or less strict than moulinette.
 Please exercise judgment when interpreting results.

 ## Features